-WPS Office is a cross-platform office productivity suite.
-It is light and fully compatible with Microsoft Office, Google Docs/Sheets/Slide and Adobe PDF.
+WPS Office is a cross-platform office suite by Kingsoft Corporation based in China.
+It is free and fully compatible with Microsoft Office, Google Docs/Sheets/Slide, and Adobe PDF.

 For Windows users, WPS Office has both free and premium versions.
 For Linux users, WPS Office is available for free through its community project.

 WPS Office has four main components:

 - WPS Spreadsheet

 - WPS PDF

 WPS Office is fully compatible with MS Office and more, supporting .doc, .docx, .dotx, .ppt, .pptx, .xls, .xlsx, .docm, .dotm, .xml, .txt, .html, .rtf (and others), as well as its own format (.wps, .wpt).